 Monty Python and the Holy Grail still continues to amuse today, and the question remains, what is the airspeed of an unladen swallow?

 If you are having trouble remembering, be sure to watch the short clip above of the comedic scene.
 The discussion also arises when questioning how 2 halves of a coconut ended up in Europe, with the proposition that a swallow carried a coconut from the tropics.
-This discussion can be found in the video below.

 With the background out of the way, let’s calculate what the airspeed of an unladen swallow is.